Israel–Lebanon relations: Maritime border dispute

 In 2010, Israel discovered massive deposits of natural gas off its coast in the Mediterranean Sea.
 While Israel's find is within its territorial exclusive economic zone, the dispute stems from the possibility that the gas field spans to Lebanon's boundary.
-A general principle in such a situation is the Rule of capture where each side is permitted to lift as much as it can on its side.
+A general principle in such a situation is the rule of capture where each side is permitted to lift as much as it can on its side.
 Israel has already started exploration and construction on its side, while Lebanese authorities have not yet officially demarcated its exclusive economic zone or initiated a process of attracting bids for exploration rights.

 Lebanese Energy Minister Gebran Bassil warned that Lebanon would not allow Israel or any company "serving Israeli interests" to drill gas "that is in our territory".
 Beirut had previously warned the American Noble Energy company not to approach its territory.
 In response, Israeli Infrastructure Minister Uzi Landau warned Lebanon that Israel was willing to use force to protect the gas reserves discovered off its shores.

-On 17 August 2010, the Parliament of Lebanon passed a law authorising exploration and drilling of offshore oil and gas fields.
-The law called for the establishment of a treasury and a committee to oversee exploration and drilling.
-Speaker Nabih Berri's advisor, Ali Hamdan, said that he expected rights to be up for auction by the end of 2011.
-"This is definitely a major cornerstone in Lebanon's oil policy... and will help Lebanon divide its reserves into blocks an eventually bring in tenders and start looking into power-sharing agreements."

-U.S.-mediated negotiations hosted by the U.N. over the dispute began October 12, 2020.
+U.S.-mediated negotiations hosted by the UN over the dispute began October 12, 2020.
 These negotiations led to an agreement resolving the Israeli–Lebanese maritime border dispute, signed on October 27, 2022.